 Coding bootcamps are short, intensive courses designed to provide in-depth training in software development fundamentals, and prepare students for entry-level jobs in the tech industry.

-Many people consider bootcamps when pursuing a career change or looking for a shorter path into the tech industry, as they last about 15 weeks long on average.
+Many people consider bootcamps when pursuing a career change or looking for a shorter path into the tech industry, as they last about 15 weeks on average.

 Bootcamps are conducted in both traditional classrooms and online, and are designed to accommodate students with little-to-no coding experience.

-Unless it is a University-Based Bootcamp, required to uphold the educational standards of the institution it is in partnership with, most coding bootcamps remain privately owned with educational standards that may not necessarily be governed by any scholarly entity.
+However, not all coding bootcamps are accredited schools.
+While some boot camps are affiliated with universities and, therefore, required to uphold the educational standards of the institution it is in partnership with, most coding bootcamps remain privately owned with educational standards that may not necessarily be governed by any scholarly entity.

 Therefore, coding bootcamps, no matter how appealing, may not all produce the same quality of education or warrant any recognition outside of the tech industry.